 - Free and open-source – ROS transfers data between modules with the help of inter-process communications, and hence modules need not be connected within a single process.

 - Peer to Peer Communication – This architecture when combined with a lookup system and a buffering system allows the components to communicate with each other, either synchronously or asynchronously.

 - Thin arrangement – ROS contains drivers and algorithms in standalone executables thereby ensuring maximum reusability and facilitating unit testing.

-A typical robotic operating system works based on the principle that a large number of executables is allowed to run simultaneously in order to exchange data synchronously or asynchronously.
-It has to query the robotic sensors at a set frequency, retrieve the data, merge it and pass it to the processing algorithms.
+A typical robotic operating system works based on the principle that a large number of executables are allowed to run simultaneously in order to exchange data synchronously or asynchronously.
+It has to query the robotic sensors at a set frequency, retrieve the data, merge it, and pass it to the processing algorithms.
 The entire process is carried out continuously and in parallel.

 Based on these concepts, the ROS is operated by addressing an event with the help of simple basic notions.
-A node in ROS is an executable, which can be a processing or monitoring algorithm, motor or sensor.
-Each node declare itself to the Master, which is a service dedicated for enabling nodes to find each other and exchange data.
+A node in ROS is an executable, which can be a processing or monitoring algorithm, motor, or sensor.
+Each node declares itself to the Master, which is a service dedicated to enabling nodes to find each other and exchange data.
 The data are exchanged asynchronously using a topic and synchronously by means of a service.
 Finally, the message data are stored and operated in bags.
 The data saved in bag files can be displayed in graphical form using an rxbag tool.

 ROS has been used in industrial robotics to generate collision-free robot paths, identify obstacles, and avoid singularity in custom inverse kinematics and path planning.
 It is also used in large autonomous vehicles used for commercial and military applications.